All About Tree Nut Allergies

 While coconut is considered a tree nut when it comes to food labeling purposes in the United States, it is not, strictly speaking, a nut.
 Rather, it is the fruit of a palm tree.

-Most people with tree nut allergies are able to eat coconut.
+Studies have shown that people with tree nut allergies are able to eat coconut.
 However, it is possible to be allergic to coconut.
 Speak to your allergist about whether coconut is safe in your diet.

 People often refer to peanuts as nuts, but peanuts are in fact legumes.
 While many people are allergic to both tree nuts and peanuts, it’s possible to be allergic to one and not the other.
 Nutmeg and water chestnuts are not nuts.